How to become a better photographer (5 myths stopping you)

 Read on to find out why these photography myths are indeed myths and what you can do to improve your photography instead.

-Have you bought a better camera in the hope that it will make your photos better, but then found out that it doesn’t help?
+Have you bought a better camera in the hope that it’ll make your photos better, but then found out that it doesn’t help?

 In fact, the photos seem to be worse for some strange reason.
 I’ve heard from several photographers who can’t understand why their photography went backwards when they upgraded their camera.

 I can’t count the number of times I’ve been told “Wow.
 Your camera must take great photos.”
-No, my camera is capable of taking great photos, but if I don’t know what I’m doing, it definitely will not magically do all the work for me.
+No, my camera is capable of taking great photos, but if I don’t know what I’m doing, it definitely won’t magically do all the work for me.

 Rather get better quality lenses than a better camera.
 Even better – learn to use what you have.

-Really learn it, inside and out, wring out every bit of technology it offers you.
-When you don’t have the very best on the market, but you still aim for the best quality photos, you will learn more about the art of photography than if you had super whiz bang gear.
+Really learn your camera basics, inside and out, wring out every bit of technology it offers you.
+When you don’t have the very best on the market, but you still aim for the best quality photos, you’ll learn more about the art of photography than if you had super whiz bang gear.

-There are pros and cons to both, but this is not how to become a photographer.
+There are pros and cons to both full frame and crop frame cameras, but this isn’t how to become a good photographer.

 The most obvious pro about using a crop sensor camera is when you want to fill the frame more.